SumoLogic-Labs/sumologic-grafana-datasource/README.md

 This plugin supports [Grafana template variables](https://grafana.com/docs/grafana/latest/dashboards/variables/).

+## Metric query based variable feature

+The plugin allows you to define variables based on a metric query.
+However, to use it, you need to **ask your CSM to enable Metadata Catalog API**, which is currently unavailable to all customers.

 # Query Logs in Grafana

 You can query your Sumo Logs using the same query syntax you use in the Sumo UI.
 For more information, see [Logs Queries](https://help.sumologic.com/docs/search/) in Sumo help.